 The Master's project will give you the opportunity to apply your skills and knowledge to practical problems and investigate an enterprise systems management research topic.

 You'll receive the support of expert staff, who have a wide range of academic, research and industrial experience in sectors such as manufacturing, retail, oil and gas, public sector, logistics and supply chain management.

 "Birmingham City Council is the largest local authority user of SAP in the world with over 20,000 end users.
 We have worked closely with BCU and SAP on the MSc in Enterprise Systems Management to ensure that the course is relevant to the needs of a modern SAP user.
 We are very pleased to have such a strong SAP competence on our doorstep and look forward to working with BCU faculty and students for many years to come."
 Glyn Evans Director of Corporate Change, Birmingham City Council

-Our next Postgraduate Open Event is Wednesday 20 April 2016.
-If you're interested in attending, fill in the form below and we'll let you know when registration opens.
+Our next Postgraduate Open Day is Wednesday 20 April 2016.
+If you're interested in attending, fill in the form below.

 Visit our School site for more student work and extra information.